We are talking about one of the most controversial ingredients on the planet.

 - Found mainly in unhealthy foods.

-Research shows that certain people can be especially sensitive to the effects of MSG and may experience a number of negative side effects after consuming it.
+Research shows that certain people can be susceptible to the effects of MSG and may experience several adverse side effects after consuming it.

 Nicknamed the “Chinese restaurant syndrome,” one study showed that MSG triggered side effects in many people with a reported sensitivity to MSG, causing MSG symptoms such as: